If you want to change your life, you must change your mind and change your brain. On purpose.Bill Crawford

 I used to scramble around in my head, desperate to change something or fix something.
 Now I know the best thing is just be kind to myself – not with chocolate but with my thoughts.
 That’s the only way to maintain kindness in my behaviour towards others (which is vital because I need kindness to come back from them too).

-I’m only mean to myself and others when I forget that and try and feel something other than what I feel.
+I’m only mean to myself and others when I forget that and try to feel something other than what I feel.

 Today showed signs of being one such day so I write this as a reminder to myself.